New Parents

 My child has a specific need

-– As long as the safety of the cadet or other cadets isn’t an issue, and your child can be integrated without compromising our training objectives, 29 Squadron will work hard to cater for any dietary, medical, behavioural, or social requirements.
+– As long as the safety of the cadet or other cadets isn’t an issue, and your child can be integrated without compromising our training objectives, we will work hard to cater for any dietary, medical, behavioural, or social requirements.
 Please come and discuss your specific situation in confidence with our Unit Commander.
+Some staff and existing cadets are neurospicy, and we consider that a superpower

 Does my child have to do everything?
 How much is needed to remain a cadet?

-– Your child is expected to attend every parade night (Wednesday nights during school term).
-Apart from the Anzac Dawn parade and Anzac Service on the 25th of April, all other exercises are optional.
+– Your child is expected to attend every parade night (Wednesday nights during school term) – just like school.
+“I don’t feel like it today” is not an option.
+Apart from Anzac Dawn parade and Anzac Service on the 25th of April, all other exercises are optional.
 If a cadet can’t make it to a parade night, they need to inform Cadets of this ahead of time.
-Being absent for three parade nights in a row without notification means Cadets will consider your child to have left 29 Squadron.
+Being absent for three parade nights in a row without notification means Cadets can consider your child to have left New Zealand Cadet Forces.

 – Yes.
-Come to a parade night to hand back all cleaned uniform items that are on loan, any 29 Squadron property in your care, and inform the Unit Commander of your intention to leave.
+Come to a parade night to hand back all cleaned uniform items that are on loan, any NZCF property in your care, and inform the Unit Commander of your intention to leave.

 My child has been asked to help the RSA on Poppy Day, but it is a school day?

-– Attending Anzac ceremonies are classed as justified absences for schools.
-Rotorua schools allow our cadets a time off on this important day.
-Other days such as Armistice Day, when some cadets are needed for ceremonial duties during services, parades, or cenotaphs have a similar process.
+– Attending Poppy Day is classed as justified absences for schools.
+Rotorua schools allow our cadets time off on these important days.
+Other days such as Anzac and Armistice, when some cadets are needed for ceremonial duties during services, parades, or cenotaphs have a similar process.

 My child is already 16+, can they join?